Kristian Lindbom: Karts

 Lindbom won multiple titles in Australia in his youth.
-In 2002 he won the AKA Australian Junior National Championship on dirt.
-In 2003 he moved to circuit karts and won the CIK/FIA Australian Junior Intercontinental A Championship.
-In 2004 he won two titles in the AKA Australian Junior Clubman and CIK/FIA Australian Junior Intercontinental A classes.
-In 2005 he was the AKA Australian Formula 100 Champion.
+In 2002, he won the AKA Australian Junior National Championship on dirt.
+In 2003, he moved to circuit karts and won the CIK/FIA Australian Junior Intercontinental A Championship.
+In 2004, he won two titles in the AKA Australian Junior Clubman and CIK/FIA Australian Junior Intercontinental A classes.
+In 2005, he was the AKA Australian Formula 100 Champion.

 Formula Ford

 Lindbom began competing in State level races, finishing second in the Victorian and fourth in the New South Wales Championships.
 He then competed in the Australian Formula Ford Championship from 2006 through to 2008 for Borland Racing Developments (2006–2007) and Sonic Motor Racing Services (2008).
-Over the three years he won six races, 28 podiums, three pole positions and four fastest laps.
+Over the three years, he won six races, 28 podiums, three pole positions and four fastest laps.

 Formula 3

-In the 2009 and 2010 seasons he had showings in Formula 3 on three occasions with limited success due to a lack of testing laps prior to races.
+In the 2009 and 2010 seasons, Lindbom had showings in Formula 3 on three occasions with limited success due to a lack of testing laps prior to races.

 In 2011, at the Hidden Valley Raceway round of V8 Supercars whilst working for Lucas Dumbrell Motorsport, a car capable of race wins became vacant.
 Fifteen minutes before the first qualifying session, Lindbom sat in the car for the first time and the first time in 14 months.
-He drove out of the garage in a formula car and finished the session in 1st place.
+He drove out of the garage in a formula car and finished the session in first place.
 He then went on to win the inaugural City of Darwin Cup.